- Code COMP4450

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 WorkloadA research project with a time commitment of approximately 90 hours, and two assignments with a time commitment of approximately 20 hours each.
 The projects take into account the student's background and the stage of their degree.
 Students are encouraged to meet with their supervisor on a regular basis (at least once a week).

 Requisite and Incompatibility

-You will need to contact the Research School of Computer Science to request a permission code to enrol in this course.
+You will need to contact the School of Computing to request a permission code to enrol in this course.

 Tuition fees are for the academic year indicated at the top of the page.

 Commonwealth Support (CSP) Students

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.